Flet/revisit-mutagen/README.md

 -------------------
 Follow the instructions below to create a new hapi server using this plugin.

-You can also just go and take a look/clone [my personal version](https://github.com/Flet/technodrome).
+You can also just go and take a look at or clone [my personal version](https://github.com/Flet/technodrome).